-Colonia, Uruguay: Puentes Destination Guide
+Colonia del Sacramento: Puentes Destination Guide

-Colonia del Sacramento, Uruguay, is just across the Rio de la Plata river from bustling Buenos Aires, but seems worlds away.
-Its “Barrio Histórico” (historic quarter), which has been designated as a UNESCO World Heritage Site, is constructed of winding cobblestone streets and colorful houses, reminiscent of the port city’s Portuguese roots.
+Colonia del Sacramento, Uruguay, is just across the Río de la Plata river from bustling Buenos Aires, but seems worlds away.
+Its “barrio histórico” (historic quarter), which has been designated as a UNESCO World Heritage Site, is constructed of winding cobblestone streets and colorful houses, reminiscent of the port city’s Portuguese roots.
 Colonia is usually enjoyed as a day trip, but if you’d like a relaxing weekend away, it’s a nice option for that too.

 HOw to get there